-9 Things to Buy During Labor Day Sales
+9 of the Best Deals to Buy During Labor Day Sales

 Next Monday is Labor Day, and we all know what that means: the end of summer is finally upon us.
 While you might want to use this weekend to bask in the last bit of evening sun, don't forget to take advantage of Labor Day sales -- which have the best bargains we're going to see on anything until Black Friday hits.

 So what items are worth snatching up this Labor Day weekend?
 Here are our picks for the best things to buy at Labor Day sales.